 – at least ten replies are received.

-c) The Director shall notify the results of the consultation by circular.
-(See also 8.2.)
+]

-7.2.3 Alternatively, if the support as described in 7.2.2 has been offered, but consensus of the study group to approve a new or revised Question is not achieved, the study group may continue to consider the matter or request approval by consultation of the Member States.
+[7.2.5 A SG may seek the advice of TSAG concerning circumstances where consensus of the SG to request approval of a new or revised Question is not achieved (see 7.1.8).
+Pursuant to TSAG advice, the SG may continue to consider the matter or request approval by consultation of the Member States.

 a) The Director shall request Member States to notify the Director within two months whether they approve or do not approve the proposed new or revised Question.

-b) A proposed Question is approved and has the same status as Questions approved at a WTSA, if:
+b) A proposed Question is approved if:

 – a simple majority of all the Member States responding are in agreement; and

-– at least ten replies are received.
+– at least ten replies are received.]

-7.2.5 Cases where approval of new or revised shall be deferred for consideration at a WTSA are:
+[7.2.5 Cases where approval of proposed new or revised Questions shall be deferred for consideration at a WTSA are:

-a) of an administrative nature concerning ITU-T as a whole;
+a) Questions of an administrative nature concerning ITU-T as a whole;

 b) where the SG concerned considers it desirable that WTSA itself should debate and resolve particularly difficult or delicate issues;

-c) where attempts to achieve agreement within the SGs have failed due to non-technical issues such as differing views on policy.
+c) where attempts to achieve agreement within the SGs have failed due to non-technical issues such as differing views on policy.]

+7.2.6 Any Question approved between WTSAs shall have the same status as Questions approved at a WTSA.
+The Director shall notify the results of questions approved by Circular.

 7.3 Approval of Questions by WTSA

+7.3.1 In later meetings of a study period, SGs should review and develop text of draft new and revised Questions for the continuation of their work into the next study period.
+Development of such questions follows the process described in 7.1.1 through 7.1.6.
+Draft questions are transmitted by liaison statement to TSAG, which should take them into account in discussions relating to study group structure, and to provide feedback to the SGs as appropriate.

 [TBD based on selected option]

-Figure 7.1b – Approval of new or revised Questions at WTSA7.3.1 At least two months prior to WTSA, TSAG shall meet to consider, review and, where appropriate, recommend changes to Questions for WTSA's consideration, while ensuring that the Questions respond to the overall needs and priorities of the ITU-T work programme and are duly harmonized to:
+Figure 7.1b – Approval of new or revised Questions at WTSA

+7.3.2 At least two months prior to WTSA, TSAG shall meet to consider, review and, where appropriate, recommend changes to Questions proposed by the SGs for WTSA's consideration, while ensuring that the Questions respond to the overall needs and priorities of the ITU-T work programme and are duly harmonized to:

 i) avoid duplication of effort;

-ii) provide a coherent basis for interaction between study groups;
+ii) provide a coherent basis for interaction between SGs;

 iii) facilitate monitoring overall progress in the drafting of Recommendations and other ITU-T publications;

 iv) facilitate cooperative efforts with other standardization organizations.

+Any changes agreed by TSAG to the text of the Questions as proposed by the SGs is reflected in the TSAG report to WTSA in respect to study group structure.

-7.3.2 At least one month before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions, as agreed by TSAG.
+7.3.3 At least 35 calendar days before WTSA, the Director shall inform the Member States and Sector Members of the list of proposed new and revised Questions, as agreed by each SG and any modifications agreed by TSAG.

-7.1.10 If, despite the above provisions, a Member State or Sector Member proposes a Question directly to a WTSA, the latter either approves the new or revised Question or invites the Member State or Sector Member to submit the proposed Question to the next meeting of the relevant study group(s) to allow time for its thorough examination.
+7.3.4 A Question may be proposed as a contribution directly to a WTSA, which either approves the new or revised Question or invites the contributor to submit the proposed Question to the next meeting of the relevant SG(s) to allow time for its thorough examination.

-7.3.3 The proposed Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.
+7.3.5 The proposed Questions may be approved by WTSA in accordance with the General Rules of conferences, assemblies and meetings of the Union.